25 August 2023

 Course leader

-Benedetto Lepori is currently titular professor at the Faculty of Communication, Culture and Society and rector delegate per research analysis at Università della Svizzera italiana.
+Benedetto Lepori is a titular professor at the Institute of Communication and Public Policy at Università della Svizzera italiana.

 Target group